jfrog/gitlab-templates/scripts/README.md

 List of other optional environment variables can be found in the CLI official [documentation](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-EnvironmentVariables).

 ## Limitations
-1. If `JF_DOCKER_REGISTRY` is provided a long with `JF_ACCESS_TOKEN`, providing `JF_USER` as well is mandatory.
+1. If the `JF_DOCKER_REGISTRY` and `JF_ACCESS_TOKEN` variables are set, then the `JF_USER` variable is required.
+2. Build info collection is unavailable when:
+   * Working against the Docker Registry without JFrog CLI.
-2. Build info collection between separate jobs will not work when running on temporary agents or docker containers.
+   * Running separate jobs on temporary agents or docker containers.